Pixel-Perfect SVG Icons

 Select shapes and check their X/Y position and Width/Height in the toolbar/panels.
 Prefer integer values so edges align with the pixel grid.

-• Filled geometry: keep edges on integers.
+• Filled geometry: keep edges on integer coordinates so the fill boundary falls on a pixel boundary.

 Here is the SVG code: